kpcenti/EACFolderCreation/README.md

 EAC launches (as administrator) after folder creation.

-Shortcut of Exact Audio Copy required in the same directory.
+Shortcut of Exact Audio Copy required in the same directory if using .bat file

-Launch 'New CD Rip Start.bat' to start
+Launch 'New CD Rip Start.bat' to start and launch Exact Audio Copy afterwards.

+Launch 'NewCD.py' to start without Exact Audio Copy launching.
+Might not work?